mathiasverraes/15yearsddd/manuscript/cyrille-martraire/essay.md

 *The code for the code snippets in this text are all online as Github gists:* [https://gist.github.com/cyriux](https://gist.github.com/cyriux)

-*Many thanks to my colleague Mathieu Eveillard for reviewing an early draft, and to other reviewers Eric Evans and Mathias Verraes*
+*Many thanks to my colleague Mathieu Eveillard for reviewing an early draft, and to reviewers Eric Evans and Mathias Verraes*